KonduitAI/konduit-serving-docs/examples/java/dl4j.md

 We generate a \(3, 224, 224\) array of random numbers between 0 and 255 as input to the model for prediction.

-NDARRAY inputs to ModelSteps must be specified with a preceding `batchSize` dimension.
-For batches with a single observation, this can be done by using `np.expand_dims()` to add an additional dimension to your array.

 Before requesting for a prediction, we normalize the image to be between 0 and 1:

 ```java